benadar293/benadar293.github.io/README.md

 To reproduce the results from the paper, the EM process, as described in the [paper](https://link-url-here.org), including synthetic data pre-training and pitch shift augmentation, is required.

-Links to performances excerpts of which we used for demonstration:
+Links to performances excerpts of which we used for demonstration (under fair use):

 [Myung-Whun Chung & Orchestre Philharmonique de Radio France, Bizet Carmen Overture](https://www.youtube.com/watch?v=jL-Csf1pNCI&ab_channel=FranceMusique)